Cosmetology Schools in New York State

 Average yearly salary for cosmetology in New York

-The wide range of salaries is partially due to the large number of cosmetologists' services and the mix of high- and low-income areas.
-For example, a stylist providing high-end cuts and dye jobs at a Manhattan salon often earns far more than a stylist in a rural area offering basic services.
+The broad difference between the highest and lowest pay could be caused by the varied costs of living in different areas, cosmetologists' specialties, and career length.
+For example, a stylist of 10 years providing high-end cuts and dye jobs at a Manhattan salon often earns far more than a cosmetologist of five years in a rural area offering basic services.

-According to O*Net (2021), the highest-paying metro areas for cosmetologists in New York are:
+The highest-paying areas for cosmetologists in New York are:

 What to Expect From a Cosmetology Program in New York